Effective Friday, September 17, a province-wide mandatory masking order will be implemented for all indoor public spaces.

 |Per Cent of Program Hours Delivered||Per Cent of Tuition Refundable|

 |20% - 50%||40%|

 If you have a student loan, refunds are applied directly to your student loan account.

-If you are absent from a course or program for 21 consecutive calendar days you are deemed to have discontinued the course or program.
+If you are absent from a program for 21 consecutive calendar days, you are deemed to have discontinued the course or program.
 The operator of the school will provide written notice to inform you of the refund you may be owed based on the guidelines above.
-However, during the time of your absence, you are still considered to be enrolled in the program and the amount of refund you receive may be significantly reduced, even to zero.
+However, during the time of your absence, you are still considered to be enrolled in the program, and the amount of refund you receive may be significantly reduced, even to zero.

 Upon successful completion of a program, and after all fees owing to the school has been paid, you are entitled to immediately receive a certificate or diploma that signifies your successful completion of the program.

 You are also entitled to receive a copy of your transcript of marks showing your successful completion of the program.
 To request a copy of your transcript or certificate, please contact the school directly.
 If the school has changed ownership and/or names, please contact the school directly.

 If you need to request a transcript, diploma or certificate from a private vocational school that has closed, complete the Transcript-Diploma-Certificate Request Form and submit it to: